rlindner/node-red-contrib-sma-webconnect/README.md

 ![Payload config](input-payload.png)

-* `msg_id`: tells the node which message contains the values
+* `id`: tells the node which message contains the values
-* `msg_values`: lists all messages that should be read
+* `values`: lists all messages that should be read

-`msg_id` and `msg_values` can easily be found by connecting to the webinterface and using the browser DEV-Tools to inspect the values displayed on the `/spotvalues` page.
+`id` and `values` can easily be found by connecting to the webinterface and using the browser DEV-Tools to inspect the values displayed on the `/spotvalues` page.

 ## Example message payloads